openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * Issue a batch of Credentials to enable the usage of a unique Credential per presentation or per Verifier using Batch Credential Endpoint defined in (#batch-credential-endpoint).
 This only helps with Verifier/Verifier unlinkability.
 * Use cryptographic schemes that can provide non-correlation.

+Credential Issuers specifically SHOULD discard values that can be used in collusion with a Verifier to track a user, such as the Issuer's signature or cryptographic key material to which an issued credential was bound to.

 ### Credential Offer

 The Privacy Considerations in Section 11.2 of [@!RFC9101] apply to the `credential_offer` and